digiscot/digiscot-website/pages/projects/deaf-connections.md

 **We know this because:**

-•	Our OAP club members are now able to use social media/ oovoo/ facetime to make calls to family and friends.
+•	Our OAP club members are now able to use social media/ ooVoo/ FaceTime to make calls to family and friends.
 We offer a private room for members to use these technologies

 •	Deaf people have used and continue to use computers at Deaf Connections